Academic Policies and Procedures

 Minimum Scholastic Requirements

-The student must earn a cumulative grade point average of at least 2.00 in all courses taken at the University of Texas at Austin (including credit by examination, correspondence, and extension) for which a grade or symbol other than Q, W, X, or CR is recorded.
+The student must earn a cumulative grade point average of at least 2.00 in all courses taken at The University of Texas at Austin (including credit by examination, correspondence, and extension) for which a grade or symbol other than Q, W, X, or CR is recorded.
 In addition, the student must earn a grade point average of at least 2.00 in geological sciences courses taken at the University and counted toward the major requirement.
 The student must earn a grade of at least C- in each course used to fulfill any of the requirements for the degree.
-For more information about grades and the grade point average, see General Information.
+For more information about grades and the grade point average, see the General Information Catalog.